alteducation/web/_posts/2018-11-10-why-do-children-play.md

 It comes from the supermarket, they said.
 Well, were they really wrong?.

+Once, I was walking through a village in Rajashtan, There are no 'walls' in that village. the kids were free to roam around.
+They went anywhere they pleased.
+Kids had access to everything, they could go anywhere, see anything and do anything.
+But here was one place in the Village that had 'Walls'.
+A place that stood in contrast to it all,  the Village 'School'.

 It will be a long time before we will be able to open up our cities for children to explore and learn, Currently I'm working on a piece that explores possible solutions to address this very issue, Once done I will \[link\] it here

 Till then I will leave you with this quote from  Rachel Carson.